koiljat/govtech-gds-ta/README.md

 - **Data Retrieval**: Attempts to fetch JSON data from the provided URL.
 In case of errors, the JSON dataset is available in the `data` folder.
 See `main.py` for instructions on adjusting the data source.
 - **Results**: You may find ther result for task 1 in the resutls folder.
 Alternatively, you may also run the main.py script and the csv files will be saved to the local folder.

+## Task 1 part 3

+The results for the ratings threshold can be found in the resutls folder.

+Excellent: 4.5 to 4.9
+Very Good: 4 to 4.4
+Good: 3.5 to 3.9
+Average: 2.5 to 3.4
+Poor: 2.2 to 2.2 (Below 2.5)

+## Task 2

 ![image](https://github.com/koiljat/govtech-gds-ta/assets/124496128/f846bdaf-186d-42f1-bd6a-1d3b588cca51)

+- Amazon API Gateway: Entry point for the Carpark Availability API, handling incoming requests.
+- AWS Lambda: Serverless compute to process the requests and query the database.
+- Amazon DynamoDB: To store and manage carpark details and availability data.
+- Amazon CloudFront: CDN for caching API responses to reduce latency and load on the backend.
+- AWS CloudWatch: For monitoring, logging, and alarms.

+The use of serverless technologies like AWS Lambda and DynamoDB can handle the variable load during peak hours effectively and are cost-efficient due to the pay-as-you-go model.